Basilica of Saint Mary of the Immaculate Conception (Norfolk, Virginia): Minor basilica

 On the occasion of the 200th anniversary of the church, December 8, 1991, Pope John Paul II proclaimed the Church of Saint Mary of the Immaculate Conception a minor basilica, the only one in the Commonwealth of Virginia and one of only a few with African-American predominance.
 In his announcement, the pope stated: "Your Black cultural heritage enriches the Church and makes her witness of universality more complete.
 In a real way the Church needs you, just as you need the Church, for you are a part of the Church and the church is part of you."
 Despite the renovations in 1979, a litany of structural issues developed, with a 2015 inspection revealing massive rot and termite damage in the walls and roof.
 This kickstarted a second restoration project, to the tune of some $6.7M, which was completed in December 2020.

-During the project, discovery was made of a series of crypts and tunnels under the church floor, the latter of which are speculated to have been involved with the Underground Railroad.
-The restoration also brought back into use the church's historic organ, which had laid dormant since 1981.
+During the project, workers discovered a series of crypts and tunnels under the church floor, the latter of which are speculated to have been involved with the Underground Railroad.
+The restoration also included work on the church's historic organ, which had been unusable since 1981.